-This setting is useful if you are using the Drumlt Three module as an in-ear monitor station and only a single monitor signal is provided by an external mixer (AUX).
+This setting is useful if you are using the DrumIt Five MKII module as an in-ear monitor station and only a single monitor signal is provided by an external mixer (AUX).
 In this situation, you should select "mono" so that the signal will sound in the middle, i.e. on both sides of the headphones.

-OUT1-2 This determines which signal is going to the main output jacks (OUT1-2).
+OUT1·2 This determines which signal is going to the main output jacks (OUT1·2).
 You can choose from the following options:

-Mix The entire sum signal of the internal mixer (see also page 41) (all instruments, metronome, line in and the song player).
+Mix The entire sum signal of the internal mixer - that is all instruments, the metronome, line in signal, and the song player (see also page 38).
 Mix!
 Like "Mix", only with a fixed volume.
 The output volume no longer depends on the LEVEL control.
 The control can thus be used exclusively for the headphone output.

-Sub In this setting, the sub-mix signal is used (see SUB).
+Sub In this setting, the sub mix signal is used (see SUB).
 Sub!
 Like "Sub", only with a fixed volume - independent of the LEVEL control.

 1+2!
-The Signals of BUS 1 and BUS 2 are outputted with a fixed volume on the jacks OUT1 and OUT2, which then serve as additional individual outputs (Direct out).
+The Signals of BUS 1 and BUS 2 are outputted with a fixed volume on the jacks OUT1 and OUT2, which then serve as additional individual outputs (direct out).

-Fixed Volume - ! -
+Fixed Volume -! -